xiaoyanlong/evo_sex_role/README.md

 # Overview

 We built an individual-based evolutionary simulation to study the evolution of sex roles.The `evorole` folder contains all codes which are needed for simulations.
+All simulation data are analysed in R (version 4.3.1).
+R-script for data analysis can be found in the `R script` folder.
 In addition, analytical model has also been investigated to complement our simulation study.
 The `Mathematical analysis` folder contains one pdf file indicating the details of mathematical analysis and one Mathematica notebook showing how we get the evolutionary trajectories and pairwise invasibility plots.